GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/what-are-cookies/index.md

   - albertomedina
 ---

-## Stateless HTTP
+## HTTP is stateless

-The Hypertext Transfer Protocol (HTTP), is a stateless protocol.
-This means that it does not retain any information or "state" between individual requests; each request from a client to a server is treated in isolation.
+HTTP is a stateless protocol.
+That means that no information, or state, is saved anywhere between individual requests; each request from a client to a server is treated in isolation.
 This property of HTTP has played a crucial role in the design and functioning of web applications in terms of simplicity, scalability, and efficient resource utilization.

-## The birth of web cookies
+## The birth of cookies

-In the early 1990s, a visionary developer named [Lou Montulli](https://en.wikipedia.org/wiki/Lou_Montulli) working at Netscape, faced a significant challenge while he was working on creating an online shopping cart for a client company.
+In the early 1990s, a visionary developer named [Lou Montulli](https://en.wikipedia.org/wiki/Lou_Montulli) working at Netscape, faced a significant challenge while creating an online shopping cart for a client company.
 The absence of a state management mechanism to save user selections as they navigated across web pages resulted in a bad online shopping experience.

-Lou adapted an existing technique called ["magic cookies"](https://en.wikipedia.org/wiki/Magic_cookie), which allowed data exchange between computer programs to maintain state during communications, Lou devised an ingenious solution, to tackle the shopping cart problem.
-This way, the browser was given the ability to "remember" the items users had selected, even as they explored different pages on the website.
-This work soon found its way into the fabric of the Netscape browser, and paved the way for what we now today know as web cookies.
+To tackle the shopping cart problem, Lou adapted an existing technique, [magic cookies](https://en.wikipedia.org/wiki/Magic_cookie), which allowed data exchange between computer programs to maintain state during communications.
+This gave the browser the ability to remember the items users had selected, even as they explored different pages on the site.
+This work soon found its way into the fabric of the Netscape browser, and paved the way for what we know today as cookies.

 {% Aside 'important' %}
-An HTTP cookie is a mechanism for an origin server to send state information/state to a user agent and for the user agent to return the state information to the origin server.
-Cookies enable the stateless HTTP Protocol to “remember” stateful information.
+An HTTP cookie is a mechanism for an origin server to send state information to a user agent and for the user agent to return the state information to the origin server.
+Cookies enable the stateless HTTP protocol to transmit saved state information.
 {% endAside %}

-Web cookies emerged as a transformative element, revolutionizing how websites interacted with users and laid the foundation for modern web personalization and user experience.
+Cookies emerged as a transformative element, revolutionizing how websites interacted with users and laid the foundation for modern web personalization and user experience.

 ## Application Scenarios